How I Know I’m Getting Old, Gregg Williams & The Very Real Possiblity Of Puking Onstage…

 Anyway, he was on the same flight to Dallas as my family and me.
 I happened to finish checking in first and was standing by the luggage drop-off area, waiting for the rest of my party to catch up.
 Williams finished checking in and started to head toward the terminal.
 As he approached me, I knew I had three options: A) Ignore him, B) Tackle him or C) Take the high road and thank him for his service.
 Now, despite the fact that it was very early in the morning, my conscience seemed to be awake, so I went with Option C. Plus, in my mind, helping us win a Super Bowl far outweighed the tragic decision to not double cover Vernon Davis.
 So, as he passed, I simply said, “Thanks, Gregg.”
 He paused, thanked me and said it meant a lot.
 He was very gracious and came across as genuine.
 It was a cool moment.
 He even signed a visor for my brother-in-law, the eBay value of which has since plummeted.

 And I have to say, it has been somewhat bizarre to watch the news since the bounty story broke and have these descriptions of him as some kind of monster juxtaposed against the memory of this smiling, seemingly affable, guy.
 And as overblown as I think this whole thing has been, I’m glad that the G Dub chapter in New Orleans has come to a close and that we are moving on as an organization.
 Whether or not this scandal ever happened, it was time.
 I’m really looking forward to what SpagNOLA is going to bring to the table, especially with the defensive moves we’ve made this offseason.
 And despite Sean Payton’s suspension, I truly believe we are still in position to make a serious run at this thing.
 If any team is built to weather this kind of storm, it’s us.
 It all hinges on one thing: #9.
-Make it happen, Loomis.
+Make it happen, Loomis. *[Hindsight is 20/20 note: The second half of this paragraph might just be the most wrong I've ever been about anything.]

 So let’s recap.
 I’m enjoying playing guitar, despite the very real possibility of puking onstage from nerves.
 If I’m going to watch other people play guitar, I want a chair.
 Preferably, a comfortable chair.
 You know, for my old, feeble bones and whatnot.
 People still suck.
 And I’ve met exactly one member of the Saints organization in my life: arguably the most radioactive member in the franchise’s history.
 And, believe it or not, he actually seemed to be a nice guy.